supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 1. In the **Microsoft 365 Defender** portal menu, from the left-hand navigation pane, under **Cloud apps** select **Policies** drop-down, and select **Policy management**.

+1. Click the **Enable Office 365 Cloud App Security** to allow your subscription to use Office 365 Cloud App Security.

 1. Select **+ Create policy**.
 Select **Access policy**.

 1. Enter a name for the policy, **Monitor Microsoft Forms access**.